Medicare Part D

 The prescription drugs covered by your PDP will vary based on the plan that you choose.
 If you enroll in a Medicare Part D prescription drug plan, it is important that you understand that your PDP will pay for only those prescriptions in the PDP's formulary.
 A formulary is a list of specific drugs a Medicare PDP will cover.
 Only the cost of drugs covered by your PDP will count toward the deductible and out-of-pocket limits.
 Outpatient prescription drug expenses not covered by the PDP or drugs covered by a drug discount card that you have will not count toward the out-of-pocket expense requirement of your PDP.

-During 2009, the annual deductible for the standard Medicare Part D PDP cannot be more than $295.
+During 2016, the annual deductible for the standard Medicare Part D PDP cannot be more than $360.
 The coinsurance and copayments can vary by PDP and by the drug covered by the PDP.
-All PDPs offer coverage when your out-of-pocket costs exceed $4,350.
-Some PDPs offer coverage during the gap between $2,700 in total costs and $4,350 in out-of-pocket costs.
-However, this coverage is usually limited to generic drugs.
+All PDPs offer coverage when you and the plan have spent $3,310.
+Some PDPs offer coverage during the gap; however, this coverage is usually limited to generic drugs.

-Information regarding Medicare Part D can be obtained from the Wisconsin Prescription Drug Helpline for Medicare Beneficiaries, at www.cwag.org/legal/prescription-drug/--or call 1-866-456-8211 (toll-free).
+Information regarding Medicare Part D can be obtained from the Wisconsin Prescription Drug Helpline for Medicare Beneficiaries at 1-855-677-2783 (toll-free).

 - Participation in the Medicare Part D program is voluntary.

 - You do not have to pay an enrollment fee or pay for assistance to enroll in Medicare Part D.

 - You will have to pay for Medicare Part D coverage, which may include monthly premiums and annual deductibles, coinsurance and copayments.